Chris19j/GEO600-High-Frequency-Modeling/README.md

 ### Sensitivities Used in Figure 8 (Noise Budget):

 The sensitivities in **Figure 8** of the paper, which is made by the `GEO Noise Budget.ipynb` notebook, are not imported from the NPZ file.
-Each individual noise curve, as well as the total strain sensitivity, is computed in Finesse, which assumes a normal-incident GW antenna pattern.
-The total sky-averaged strain sensitivity is obtained by multiplying the total strain sensitivity for normal incidence by
+Instead, each individual noise sensitivity, as well as the total sensitivity, is computed by Finesse in the `GEO Noise Budget.ipynb` notebook itself, which assumes a normal-incident GW antenna pattern.
+The total sky-averaged strain sensitivity is obtained by multiplying the normal-incident total strain sensitivity by
 $\frac{\left|F_+^\mathrm{\ fold}\left(f,\hat n = \hat z\right)\right|}{\mathcal{R}(f)}$.